LeoKoivisto/LeoKoivisto/README.md

 - 👀 I’m extremely interested in coding, particularly in game development!
 - 🌱 I’m currently learning Python and Scala!
 This is my second year as a programmer and my studies have been going excellently, my GPA is around 4.
 - ⚡ Apart from coding, I love being outdoors.
-Some of my hobbies include downhill skiing, golf, and working out.
+Some of my hobbies include downhill skiing, golf and working out.
 <img align="right" width="300" src="https://i.pinimg.com/originals/81/17/8b/81178b47a8598f0c81c4799f2cdd4057.gif">

 </div><h3 align="left">Connect with me:</h3>